-Link juice an SEO term that refers to the value of a page passed to other webpages.
-It gives a vote of confidence to the search engine, as more links pointing towards a page shows its trustworthy.
+Link juice is an SEO term that refers to the value of a page passed to other webpages.
+It gives a vote of confidence to the search engine, as more links pointing towards a page show that it’s trustworthy.
 All of this adds up to boosting domain authority.

 How Do You Check Domain Authority?

 Now that you know how to increase domain authority, here are some tools to check the DA of your website.